mindersec/minder/docs/docs/how-to/profile_selectors.md

 |--------|-------------------------------------------------------------|--------|
 | `name` | The full name of the pull request, e.g. stacklok/minder/123 | string |

-## Artifact properties set by the GitHub provider
+## Pull request properties set by the GitHub provider

 | Field                   | Description                             | Type   |
 |-------------------------|-----------------------------------------|--------|